How to Make Taskbar Translucent or Fully Transparent in Windows?

 The built-in way

-1. Press Windows key + R to open up a Run box.
-Then, type or paste “ms-settings:personalization” and hit Enter to open the Personalization menu.
+1. Press Windows + R to open the Run box, type “ms-settings:personalization“, and hit Enter.

-2. In the Personalization menu, select Colors from the menu on the left-hand side.
+2. In the Personalization menu, select Colors from the left-hand menu.

-3. In the Colors menu, scroll down to the More options menu and enable the toggle associated with Transparency effects.
+3. In the Colors menu, scroll down to More options and enable the toggle for Transparency effects.

 As you can see, this built-in option only adds a slight degree of transparency which is unfortunate since a lot of users are left looking for a full transparency effect.
 Depending on the image that you’re using as a background, the difference might not even be noticeable.